4 Minute Read

 Paper-based picking operations are time-consuming, which negatively impacts warehouse productivity.
 Moreover, they’re more prone to error, increasing the possibility of the customer receiving the wrong product or quantity.

 Picking is an area ripe for technology intervention, whatever a warehouse's size or level of operational complexity.
-For a Maintenance, Repairs and Operations (MRO) warehouse supplying spare parts to technicians in a factory or the field, then a positive first step will be to deploy barcodes in the warehouse with a mobile scanning solution that integrates directly with the ERP system.
+For a Maintenance, Repairs, and Operations (MRO) warehouse supplying spare parts to technicians in a factory or the field, a positive first step will be to deploy barcodes in the warehouse with a mobile scanning solution that integrates directly with the ERP system.

-Instead of a paper pick sheet, the warehouse picker arrives for work armed with a mobile inventory management solution that lists every product in the warehouse, quantity and bin location.
-The picker moves to the first bin location, scans the product with a barcode scanner to confirm it's the correct choice and confirms the quantity of product picked, which the mobile solution automatically updates in real time with the backend ERP system.
-A mobile solution offers improved productivity, picking accuracy and real-time visibility into operations.
+Instead of a paper pick sheet, the warehouse picker arrives for work armed with a mobile inventory management solution that lists every product in the warehouse, quantity, and bin location.
+The picker moves to the first bin location, scans the product with a barcode scanner to confirm it's the correct choice, and confirms the quantity of product picked, which the mobile solution automatically updates in real-time with the backend ERP system.
+A mobile solution offers improved productivity, picking accuracy, and real-time visibility into operations.

 Complex warehouses can justify a bigger investment in technology, but such expenditures may not be applicable in every situation.
 To determine where your warehouse falls, start with the operational challenge you want to solve, not with a technical solution.
 Robots may be great for a high-volume e-commerce warehouse but can't be justified in a small spare parts warehouse.
-The diagram below shows a range of technology options to improve picking operations.

 Ready to Make a Change?
 We Can Help